stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 ## AWS Lambda

-A serverless compute service that allows you to run your app code wihtout having to manage EC2 instances.
+A serverless compute service that allows you to run your app code without having to manage EC2 instances.

 **Serverless** means that you do not need to worry about provisioning and managing your own computer resource to run your own code, instead this is managed and provisioned by AWS.